 With the lines of credit he received using these CPNs, he purchased vehicles, TVs, furniture, computers, and more, and then failed to make payments on the credit accounts, causing financial losses to the creditors.
 Cade was sentenced to 18 months in prison followed by three years of supervised release.
 He has also been ordered to pay $112,924.54 in restitution to the other creditors he defrauded.

 A social security number is the most important and high-level personal identification number used in the United States.
-The government issues these numbers and they are not to be bought or sold on the open market.
+The government alone issues these numbers and they are not to be bought or sold on the open market.
 Misrepresenting your SSN is a federal crime, so by definition, using a CPN in place of your SSN is also a federal crime.

 Since using CPNs to apply for credit is a federal crime, we cannot assist consumers who are looking to use them.
 Our service is strictly for people using a valid SSN.
 We verify all of our clients’ SSNs through third-party databases before processing orders and we take all necessary measures to protect our credit partners, our clients, and creditors.
 Under no circumstances will we accept a CPN, and any orders attempting to bypass our filters will not be refunded.

 If you’re looking for a quick solution to erase your debt or a poor credit score, there is no silver bullet.
 Not only will CPNs not solve your problems, but you could get in serious trouble with the government.
-Instead, work on building positive credit the right way using your SSN.
+Instead, work on building good credit the right way using your SSN.